nabeelvalley/docs/src/content/blog-md/2025/17-12/generator-generation.md

 description: Converting callback based APIs into Async Generators in JavaScript/Typescript
 ---

-So I was just going to write a short post about this handy function I made but I thought it would be a nice opportunity to build a little bit more of an understanding around the topic of generators more broadly.
+So I was just going to write a short post about this handy function I made, but I thought it would be a nice opportunity to build a little bit more of an understanding around the topic of generators more broadly

 Our end goal is going to be to define an abstraction that will allow us to convert any Callback-Based API into an Async Generator.
-Now, if those words don't mean much to you then welcome to the other side of JavaScript.
-If you're just here for the magic function however - feel free to skip to the end
+Now, if those words don’t mean much to you, then welcome to the other side of JavaScript.
+If you’re just here for the magic function, however, feel free to skip to the end

 # Promises

 Before diving into the complexity of generators, we're going to quickly kick off with a little introduction to `Promises` and how they relate to `async/await` and callback code

 Promises are used to make async code easier to work with and JavaScript has some nice syntax - like `async/await` that makes code using promises easier follow and understand.
-They're also the common way to represent async operations which is exactly what we're going to use them for.
+They're also the common way to represent async operations which is exactly what we're going to use them for

 Before we can dive right into implementing our function for creating an `AsyncGenerator` from a callback based API, it's important to understand how we might go about wrapping a callback based API into a `Promise`

 ## Creating Promises from Callbacks

-Often we end up in cases where we've got some code that is callback based - this is a function, for example `setTimeout`, that will invoke the rest of our code asynchronously when some task is done or event is received.
+Often we end up in cases where we've got some code that is callback based - this is a function, for example `setTimeout`, that will invoke the rest of our code asynchronously when some task is done or event is received

 A simple example of a callback based function is `setTimeout` which will resume the execution of our code after some specified amount of time: